ScreebApp/sdk-reactnative-demo/README.md

 ```

 NB : You can see we have chosen to expose the ScreebWrapper file as `ScreebModule`, this
-will have an importance in the next section, in the js ReatNative files.
+will have an importance in the next section, in the js ReactNative files.

 Finally, the initialization of the SDK should be placed into the `AppDelegate.m` file,